vedsmalve/Image_Steganography_using_LSB/README.md

 ![Steganography](https://www.wattlecorp.com/wp-content/uploads/2020/10/Top-3-Steganography-Tools.jpg)

-This desktop application allows you to hide and extract data within images using Image Steganography.
+This desktop application allows you to hide and extract an image within an image using Image Steganography.
 It provides a user-friendly interface for selecting cover images, secret images, setting AES keys, and performing the steganography operations.

 ## Features

 - Two tabs: "Hide Data" and "Extract Data"
 - Upload cover image and secret image
-- Set AES 128-bit password for encryption
+- Set AES 256-bit password for encryption
 - Perform image steganography using the Least Significant Bit (LSB) algorithm
-- Save the steganographic result
+- Save the steganographic result wherever you want
 - Extract hidden data from stego images

 ## Getting Started